Kirill-Sakov/mesme-chat-app/README.md

 # mesme-chat-app

 This is a code Realtime Chat Application.
-Use React on the front end, with NodeJS + Socket.io web socket library on the back end.
+Used React on the front end, with NodeJS + Socket.io web socket library on the back end.

 The project was made by:
 * Alexey Gogin